shingenko/SF-Apex-Portfolio/README.md

 # SF-Apex-Portfolio
-A collection of code I have written in Salesforce Apex programming language.
+A collection of code I have written in the Salesforce Apex programming language.